 “I hate her,” Albus seethed as he chewed his sausages slowly and violently at dinner later that night.
 Scorpius looked up from his magazine to see that Albus was glaring over at Mariah who was currently balancing a potato on a spoon and attempting to throw it and catch it with said spoon, she was currently failing and there was a nice pile of potatoes on the floor around her, a dangerous hazard that had already caused at least three students to fall to the floor.

 “I actually bloody hate her,” Albus moodily stabbed his fork into his own potato, picking it up and aiming it at Mariah.
 Scorpius was quick to snatch it away; Albus gave him a ‘what the hell did you do that for’ look.

-“Well I’ll just have to throw a sausage at her then.
-She’s used to seeing plenty of sausages!”
+“Well, I’ll just have to throw a sausage at her then!”
 Before Scorpius could stop him, Albus had already thrown the sausage at Mariah; it landed with a loud ‘smack’ on the side of her face, the gravy on it didn’t help.
-Mariah dropped her spoon and potato causing the potato to hit the table before it rolled off of it and onto the floor.
+Mariah dropped her spoon and potato, causing the potato to hit the table before it rolled off of it and onto the floor.